 “I think there’s a problem in the word ‘authentication,’” mentioned Hecker.
 “People really want a level of certainty that probably doesn’t exist, whether it’s a machine or the human eye.”

 Instead, consumers should depend on belief — in museums, public sale homes and the market itself.
-After all, somebody’s willingness to spend hundreds of thousands of {dollars} on a portray can communicate volumes, given {that a} downgraded attribution can knock quite a few zeroes off an paintings’s worth.
+After all, somebody’s willingness to spend hundreds of thousands of {dollars} on a portray can converse volumes, given {that a} downgraded attribution can knock quite a few zeroes off an paintings’s worth.

 “It was a big moment, because it showed that this is not just an academic tool, but the kind of product that can really make an impact on the market,” she mentioned, calling the public sale a “turning point.”